Construction Management Schools in Michigan

 Most Popular Construction Management Programs in MI

-Students enjoy a student to faculty ratio of 12 to 1.
-This public college charges it's students an average net price of $4,513.
-Of all the students who attend this school, 67% get financial aid.
+The student to faculty ratio is 12 to 1.
+Seeking financial aid?
+At this school, 69% of students receive it.
+This public college charges it's students an average net price of $5,212.

 Construction Management Careers in MI